wdenton/laertes/README.md

 Laertes is written in [Ruby](http://www.ruby-lang.org/en/) using the [Sinatra](http://www.sinatrarb.com/) web application framework.
 There is no database---it does everything on the fly by calling APIs.

 You will need to have Ruby and [Rubygems](http://rubygems.org/) installed for this to work.
-You can either do that through a package manger by using [RVM](https://rvm.io/), which is probably easiest in the long run and will help you avoid problems with different Ruby versions.
+You can either do that through a package manager or by using [RVM](https://rvm.io/), which is probably easiest in the long run and will help you avoid problems with different Ruby versions.

 For the Ruby XML parser `nokogiri` to run [there are further requirments](http://nokogiri.org/tutorials/installing_nokogiri.html).
 On a Debian/Ubuntu system you will need to run this (but don't run the Ruby installation commands they mention if you're set up with RVM):